Thuku7/Portfolio-Landing-Page/Readme.md

 ##### Setup Instructions and Installation

--On my git hut page go to the respective repo.
+-On my github page go to the respective repo.
 Open the live Url provided for the repo